TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/SYS.rst

    :type: text
    :Default: '127.0.0.1,::1'

-   Defines a list of IP addresses which will allow development-output to display.
+   Defines a list of IP addresses which will allow development output to display.
 The :php:`debug()` function will use this as a filter.
 See the function :php:`\TYPO3\CMS\Core\Utility\GeneralUtilitycmpIP()` for details on syntax.
 Setting this to blank value will deny all.